 Are you going to write any more Amy Wild books?

 Maybe.
 I'm hoping I'll be asked to write some more if the latest two sell well.

 I'm currently writing a brand new book about horses that's unconnected with any of my other books.
 It might turn into a series, but I'm not sure.

 What are you going to write after that?

 I'm not sure.
 There's a young adult novel that's been at the back of my mind for years so I think it's time I wrote it.
 Or I might write a book about writing non-fiction or I might write the science fiction novel I started to create in Plots and Plotting.
-Or maybe it's time to write more Amy Wild adventures.
 Or maybe I should write a sequel for There Must Be Horses - lots of people have asked for one.
 Or I might write a fantasy that slightly involves horses - the idea has been in my head for years and I've been developing it during a course with CityLit.
 Or I may write something completely different.
 Having all these ideas buzzing around my head is part of the fun of being a writer.

 Why did you decide to switch to self-publishing?